 Twin Commanders are exceptional airplanes with rugged durability and reliable performance and speed.
 In the late 1970s and early 1980s, Gulfstream Aerospace (the manufacturers of Twin Commanders at the time, though it was acquired by Chrysler in 1985) released several enhanced turbine powered models that they called “Jetprops”.
 The term jetprop is synonymous with turboprop, but Twin Commander’s jetprops represented the most advanced Twin Commanders ever produced.

 - Model 840

 Of the Jetprop line, the model 1000 was the most powerful and advanced aircraft.
 Shortly after the Model 1000 was produced, production was halted on Twin Commanders completely.
 Despite Twin Commanders no longer being produced, there are still over 1,000 Twin Commanders flying or on the market today, and they represent an incredible opportunity to own and operate an exemplary airplane.

 The Twin Commander brand has made a concerted effort over the last 10 years to ensure parts availability and extensive inventories for maintaining Twin Commanders.
 Owners and operators should not have an issue locating the right part for repair or maintenance.
-Here are the most common repairs to look out for for the Twin Commander.
+Here we provide a table of contents to help you navigate through the most common repairs and preventive measures to look out for, with the Twin Commander.